cleowang-lab/cleowang-lab/content/authors/1-hiring/_index.md

 - Join US
 ---

-We are thrilled to announce a range of open positions at Shen Lab, Nanyang Technological University, Singapore.
-Join our dynamic team, which is spearheading the field of multi-omics research.
-Our focus lies in developing groundbreaking algorithms and methods to integrate multi-omics data.
-We particularly emphasize research in microbiome and metabolome and their implications for human health, including aging and pregnancy-related diseases.
+We are excited to invite passionate scientists to join Shen Lab at Nanyang Technological University, Singapore, where we are advancing the frontiers of molecular and structural biology.
+Our team focuses on understanding the fundamental mechanisms of protein–lipid interactions, vesicle biology, and their critical roles in aging, neurodegenerative diseases, and central nervous system disorders.
+By combining cutting-edge approaches such as in situ structural biology, mass spectrometry–based lipidomics, and mechanistic studies of vesicle function, we aim to uncover novel biomarkers and therapeutic strategies.
+Join us in an interdisciplinary and collaborative environment to explore exciting questions at the interface of cell biology, biophysics, and translational neuroscience.

-More information can be found [here](https://www.shen-lab.org/news/2023-11-23-recruitment/)
+More information can be found [here](https://cleowang-lab.github.io/news/2023-11-23-recruitment/)